Sylius/Sylius/UPGRADE-2.0.md

   your `config/packages/_sylius.yaml` file.
   This is handled by `Sylius\Bundle\AddressingBundle\Validator\Constraints\ZoneMemberGroup` and it resolves the groups based on the type of the passed zone.

+* The following constructor parameter has been changed across the codebase:

+    ```php
+    -   private StateMachineInterface $stateMachineFactory,
+    +   private StateMachineInterface $stateMachine,
+    ```

   ```yaml
   sylius_addressing: